Skip to main content

 3 Inventory Audits

 Company shall conduct periodic audits of all resources to ensure compliance and integrity of our inventory data.
 Regular checks of employee hardware, software and license counts may be conducted on a random basis.
 The Company will also conduct a complete audit annually and compare it to the CICS.
+Insert additional descriptions of the tasks to be performed.

 4 Off-site Storage